Skoda Enyaq iV vRS Review 2025: Price, specs & boot space

 The Skoda Enyaq iV vRS is as refined and smooth as you'd expect any electric car to be.
 There's no rumble of an engine, no whine or jerk of gears and a generally relaxing demeanour.

-And that's great in a regular family SUV, but it doesn't really help the case of the vRS in being a performance model aimed more at enthusiasts.
-The lack of any sound or sensation beyond the outright acceleration (which is hardly neck-snapping) means it isn't exactly engaging for the keen driver.
-Some may disagree, but we'd actually like some kind of synthesised noise as you accelerate like some rivals have - it at least gives you something to titivate the senses.
+And that's great in a regular family SUV, but it doesn't help the case of the vRS being a performance model aimed more at enthusiasts.
+The lack of sound or sensation beyond the outright acceleration means it isn't engaging for the keen driver.
+Some may disagree, but we'd like some synthesised noise as you accelerate like some rivals have - it at least gives you something to titivate the senses.

 Still, the benefit of Skoda not fitting rock-hard suspension to the Enyaq iV vRS means it's pretty much as refined as the standard car.
-That means a small amount of wind noise on the motorway, while there's some tyre roar as to be expected with large wheels and no engine note to disguise it.
+That means a small amount of wind noise on the motorway, while there's some tyre roar.

-Also included on this range-topping model is blind spot detection, Adaptive cruise control with traffic jam assist, traffic sign recognition and Crew Protect Assist, which quickly prepares the car in the event of a serious imminent crash or rollover.
+Also included with this range-topping model is blind spot detection, Adaptive cruise control with traffic jam assist, traffic sign recognition and Crew Protect Assist, which quickly prepares the car in the event of a serious, imminent crash or rollover.

-The Enyaq has been awarded a five star safety rating by Euro NCAP as a result, with strong scores across the board.
+The Enyaq has been awarded a five-star safety rating by Euro NCAP, with strong scores across the board.

 Charging times: How much does it cost to charge the Skoda Enyaq iV vRS?